Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power (Heirs)/Seralawi, the Earth’s Beating Heart/Unfaltering Sentinel Attitude.md

   - "[[ Kinetic Armor Reinforcement]]"
 ---
 *Seralawi’s master stands like a mountain between her ward and all enemies.*
-She can flurry a [[full defense]] with a defend other action, ignoring flurry penalties.
+She can flurry a [[Full Defense]] with a defend other action, ignoring flurry penalties.
 Additionally, her ward gains +2 armored soak and [[Hardness]] 4 against attacks that bypass her [[Defense|Parry]].